salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## MobilePush SDK: Important Forward-Compatibility Statement

-> In the January, 2023 Marketing Cloud MobilePush SDK release, support for older iOS versions will be removed from the SDK, requires a
+> In the January, 2023 Marketing Cloud MobilePush SDK release, support for older iOS versions will be removed from the SDK.
+Requirements are:
 > - Minimum deployment target of 11.0
 > - Xcode 14.0
 >